 ASL sentence example in glosses: ix-me like his writing #style.

-In ASL, the tone in statements is normal.
+In ASL, the tone in statements is normal or generally neutral.

 Negative sentences express a negation.
 In ASL, use words such as NOT, NOT-YET, etc. and/or shaking head.

 ASL sentence example in glosses: ix-me not like his writing #style.

 Interrogative sentences ask questions, including WH-questions and yes/no question.
 They end with a familiar question mark in English writing.
 In ASL, the eyebrows are burrowed for WH-questions; the eyebrows are raised for yes/no questions.

 WH-question sentence example: [t]book[t] ix-ref1 ref1-give-ref2 \/done wg-q\/.
 English translation: Has she give him a book?

 Yes/no question example: [t]book[t] you like-to read, you /\.
 English translation: Do you like to read books?

 A rhetorical question containing a WH-word is not a true question but it looks like one.
 It doesn't require an answer from a listener.
 Unlike the wh-questions that the eyebrows are burrowed, the eyebrows for a wh-word in rhetorical question are raised.
 E.g. IX-there KITCHEN, MY MOTHER IX1 KICK ME OUT WHY/\..
 IX1 SECRETly MADE CAKE FOR MY BIRTHDAY.

 Imperative sentences give commands or make requests.
 In ASL, MIND-NOT and PLEASE are a common usage.